-BIC (aka Bistro d’Indochine) is dishing up southeast Asian noodles down an alleyway that’s hidden in plain sight.
+BIC dishes up southeast Asian noodles down an alleyway that’s hidden in plain sight.
 Just around the corner from the Insta-friendly Portuguese consulate in Macao’s historic centre, the wood-panelled exterior of this diner gives way to a welcoming space that’s modelled on neighbourhood eateries in France, right down to the black and white tiles.
-The bistro offers both egg and rice noodles (all $62) done in a multitude of ways, from pho to tom yum and laksa.
-There’re also a number of beers available on draught and a tidy list of French wines that are perfect to nurse on the leafy front patio after a long day of sightseeing.
+The bistro offers both egg and rice noodles done in a multitude of ways, from pho to tom yum and laksa.
+There are also a number of beers available on draught and a tidy list of French wines that are perfect to nurse on the leafy front patio after a long day of sightseeing.

 Open for little more than a year, this restaurant in the port area of Barra has quickly become a popular go-to for its contemporary take on Portuguese comfort food.
 Macanese siblings José and Vanda Rodrigues’ industrial-chic two-storey space showcases ingredients sourced mainly from Ponte de Sor, in central Portugal, from the restaurant’s olive oil to its meats.
 The dishes and even the home-ground spices here are all inspired by family recipes.
-A standout on the farm-to-table menu is the incredibly moreish bacalhau à brás ($168), a classic Portuguese dish in which shredded salted cod is combined with onions, potatoes and scrambled eggs and served here with crispy, well seasoned fries.
-Other highlights include juicy Portuguese grilled chicken served whole ($159/$198) and the slow-cooked porco preto (black pork), available as either grilled ribs ($98) or slow-cooked neck loin ($138).
-Props to the tomato rice ($36), too.
+A standout on the farm-to-table menu is the incredibly moreish bacalhau à brás, a classic Portuguese dish in which shredded salted cod is combined with onions, potatoes and scrambled eggs and served here with crispy, well-seasoned fries.
+Other highlights include juicy Portuguese grilled chicken served whole and the slow-cooked porco preto (black pork), available as either grilled ribs or slow-cooked neck loin.
+Props to the tomato rice, too.
 It’s fragrant, perfectly balanced and the ideal accompaniment to any of the mains.

 Bust out your best fur and dust off your babushka dolls for this one, kids – we’re going to Russia.
-Nestled in the buzzing neighbourhood of Costa, the spacious, dark-hued Friendmily (a portmanteau of ‘friend’ and ‘family’) serves up classic dishes from the land of the Soviets like roasted grilled pork rib ($268), Moscow-style grilled lamb rack ($238) and roast salmon in a Russian-style red sauce ($168).
+Nestled in the buzzing neighbourhood of Costa, the spacious, dark-hued Friendmily (a portmanteau of ‘friend’ and ‘family’) serves up classic dishes from the land of the Soviets like roasted grilled pork rib, Moscow-style grilled lamb rack and roast salmon in a Russian-style red sauce.
 There’s also an excellent selection of Russian beer and, naturally, vodka.
 And just in case the food and drink aren’t enough to remind you of the cuisine you’re in for, the large portrait of Lenin overlooking the dining room most certainly will.
 Just like the rezidentura.

 Here’s a random fact: Burmese food is very much a thing in Macao.
 In fact, the locals love it so much that there’s a small pocket of town in the peninsula’s Three Lamp district that’s famous for its various Myanmar-inspired eateries.
 While the restaurants enjoy a friendly rivalry and regulars have their tried and tested faves, we can’t get enough of Hin Kei.
 While not much to look at, the dishes here are a knockout, whether it’s the crunchy deep-fried intestines, the deceptively complex dry egg noodles with shredded chicken or the surprisingly wide selection of traditional Burmese soups like the thick mohinga fish soup and coconut chicken soup.
 With friendly service, bargain prices and an authentic cuisine hard to find on our own shores, this is one restaurant worth venturing off the beaten path to find.

 There are some dining experiences that stay with you long after you’ve left.
 Coloane’s Hon Kee Coffee is one such experience.
 The open-air cha chaan teng is the very definition of a hidden gem – it’s well off a main road amid Macao’s former shipyards, eerie rusted remnants of which are still strewn about the ground.
-Grab a seat at one of the communal tables under the canopy and enjoy comfort dishes like the luncheon meat with instant noodles ($20) or the more Macanese chilli sardine version ($28).
-The star of the show, however, is the hand-beaten sweet coffee ($16 hot, $19 cold).
+Grab a seat at one of the communal tables under the canopy and enjoy comfort dishes like the luncheon meat with instant noodles or the more Macanese chilli sardine version.
+The star of the show, however, is the hand-beaten sweet coffee.
 Still made by the café’s owner (and former kung fu master) Ah Hon, the secret is not in the bean (tins of Nescafé line the walls) but rather the making – each cup is hand-whipped around 400 times to creamy, frothy perfection.

 Tucked away in the labyrinthine streets between the Ruins of St Paul’s and the China-facing ports is this little piece of history.
 Charming cha chaan teng Nam Peng Café looks like something straight out of a Wes Anderson movie – except it existed before Wes Anderson movies were even a thing.
 The menu won’t be unfamiliar to anyone who’s at all familiar with the ways of CCTs but it’s the vibe of the place alone that makes this one stand out.
-Order a signature char siu and scrambled egg sandwich ($16), filled with generous amounts of both, and follow it up with one of the excellent house-made pastries like the egg tart ($4.50), sa yung (egg puff pastry – think a Macanese beignet) ($4) or coconut tart ($5).
+Order a signature char siu and scrambled egg sandwich, filled with generous amounts of both, and follow it up with one of the excellent house-made pastries like the egg tart, sa yung (egg puff pastry – think a Macanese beignet) or coconut tart.

 Located in the gridded area of Nape in the peninsula’s south, charming Carlos is the perfect option for authentic Macanese and Portuguese fare with a low-key vibe.
-Whet the appetite with reliable favourites like the cod croquettes with chorizo ($90) and the Portuguese-style chicken in turmeric and coconut sauce ($148), but make sure you save room for the excellent suckling pig ($248).
-This textural and flavour-packed showstopper pairs perfectly with the fluffy aromatic rice which it sits atop and is further enhanced by a carafe of the lovely house wine (from $45).
+Whet the appetite with reliable favourites like the cod croquettes with chorizo and the Portuguese-style chicken in turmeric and coconut sauce, but make sure you save room for the excellent suckling pig.
+This textural and flavour-packed showstopper pairs perfectly with the fluffy aromatic rice which it sits atop and is further enhanced by a carafe of the lovely house wine.

 Pork chop buns are often top of the list when making a food pilgrimage to Macao and they don’t come much better than the ones at Sai Kee.
-The famly-run spot, around for more than half-a-century, has now expanded to three locations and keeps the crowds coming back for the tender and beautifully marinated pork chop encased in a crispy, freshly made bun ($28).
-Just as coveted as the food are the superior home-brewed coffee ($18 hot, $20 cold) and tea ($16 hot, $18 cold).
+The famly-run spot, around for more than half-a-century, has now expanded to three locations and keeps the crowds coming back for the tender and beautifully marinated pork chop encased in a crispy, freshly made bun.
+Just as coveted as the food are the superior home-brewed coffee and tea.
 The former is roasted in a claypot over charcoal for a toastiness that you won’t find in any other blend, while the tea is strained through a stocking, old-school style.
-Have the best of both worlds with a bottled cold yuanyang ($20), also made fresh daily.
+Have the best of both worlds with a bottled cold yuanyang, also made fresh daily.

 Tacos is something of an institution among the hip Taipa crowd.
-Located smack in the middle of old Taipa Village, this lively hole-in-the-wall Mexican eatery dishes up delicious Tex-Mex plates like avocado soup ($42), burritos (from $125), egg-filled enchiladas ($125) and, of course, a wide selection of tacos ($25).
+Located smack in the middle of old Taipa Village, this lively hole-in-the-wall Mexican eatery dishes up delicious Tex-Mex plates like avocado soup, burritos, egg-filled enchiladas and, of course, a wide selection of tacos.
 There’s live music on some nights to enhance the south-of-the-border vibes, though if that doesn’t do it for you, we dare say that the oversized bottle of Tabasco that greets you at the entrance just might.